This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 - Strengthen Patent Enforcement

-- Policymakers could introduce penalties that make infringement riskier and less profitable, such as enhanced damages for willful infringement.
+- Policymakers should introduce penalties that make infringement riskier and less profitable, such as enhanced damages for willful infringement.
+Intentional efficient infringement should certainly be a trigger for more serious damages.

 - Lower Litigation Costs